shipuicom/core/documents/editor-ast-compaction.md

   fragment's explicit range was layered on top. `setMarks` now merges same-mark overlaps so layering is safe for every caller.

+### The burn-down landed: no tree primitives remain

+Every `viaTree` delegation was ported to native row operations and the shim deleted. `editor-ast.utils.ts` went from **1,428 lines to 41** — what survives is `normalizeInlineNodes` (the op format and serializers normalize inline fragments) and `resolveInlinePosition` (used by the fragment-level position maths).
+The `TreeSelection`/`TransactionResult` types are gone.
+Backspace, forward-delete, Enter, range deletion (including void endpoints), paste, setBlockType, toggleMark, the escape hatch, and image insertion are all row operations in `editor-columnar-mutations.ts`, with ops still derived from the span diff so history/rebase semantics are unchanged.

+Three deliberate divergences from the old tree code, all in branches that were accidental and unreachable through the UI (void selection is intercepted by `selectedBlock`): typing, forward-delete, and paste with a caret resolved onto a void row no longer turn the void into a text-holding block — they no-op, no-op, and insert after the void respectively.

-### What remains before the tree can go
+### What remains before the tree can go entirely

-- `editor-ast.utils.ts` still holds the tree primitives, reachable only via the span-scoped `viaTree` delegation (backspace-at-start physics, Enter strategies, paste, setBlockType, toggleMark, escape hatch) and `insertImage`.
-Burn these down branch by branch into row operations; each is independently testable behind the unchanged op interface.
 - The engine's tree (`document()`) is still what renders and serializes.
-  Deleting it needs `patchDOM`/serializers to render from rows.
+  Deleting it needs `patchDOM` and the serializers to render from rows; until then the tree is a render model derived from ops.
 - `sel.from + text.length`-style deltas and the span diff both assume
-  normalized (adjacent same-mark merged) content; tree content is normalized in practice, and the sync spec now covers marked typing, pending marks, cross-block deletes into lists, remote removals before containers, and marked remote inserts mid-run.
+  normalized (adjacent same-mark merged) content; tree content is normalized in practice, and the sync spec covers marked typing, pending marks, cross-block deletes into lists, remote removals before containers, and marked remote inserts mid-run.